 Christopher Beatty has substantial trial and appellate litigation experience in both state and federal courts.
 He was recently recognized as one of the “Top 40 Lawyers Under 40” in California by the Daily Journal.
-He has extensive experience in litigation involving finance, startups, “business divorces,” entertainment matters, insurance issues, antitrust, bankruptcy, trusts and estates, family disputes, employment, intellectual property, and other complex business matters.
+He has extensive experience in litigation involving finance, startups, “business divorces,” entertainment matters, real estate, insurance issues, bankruptcy, trusts and estates, family disputes, employment, intellectual property, and other complex business matters.